GaIacticWar/Fallout2_Key_Remapper_Interface_Extender/README.txt

     └── 📁 InterfaceExtender/
         ├── 📄 InterfaceExtender.ini
         ├── 📁 presets/
-        │   └── 📄 InterfaceExtender_MODERN.ini
+        │   └── 📄 InterfaceExtender_Modern.ini
         └── 📁 scripts/
             └── 📄 gl_interface_extender.int

-ℹ* Note: InterfaceExtender_MODERN.ini can be used as a foundation for your custom settings.
+ℹ* Note: The available presets can be used as a foundation for your own custom settings.

 --------------------------------------------------------------------------------------------------------------------------------